 The best way to have happy employees is to treat them well and give them the respect they deserve.
 Your nanny will work hard for you, manage the day-to-day care of your child and respond to the many challenges children can create.

 As time goes on, your nanny will become an invaluable member of your household.
-As parents, you’ll feel less stressed and have more energy for enjoying time with your child.
+As parents, you’ll feel less stressed and have more energy to enjoy time with your child.
 Hiring the right nanny can benefit everyone’s well-being.